Wales: From North to South

 Day 13 – Homeward Bound

 After breakfast we say our goodbyes before departing for the journey home.
-Why not book your homeward travel through us?
+Why not book your adjoining travel through us?

 Celtic Royal Hotel, Caernarfon